AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 Returns a list of types within a given namespace.

 If specifying the optional search parameter or optional filter parameter, the list of types returned are filtered to match the search/filter criteria.
-If the neither parameter is specified, the list includes all types in the Namespace.
+If neither parameter is specified, the list includes all types in the Namespace.
 See [Searching](xref:sdsSearching) and [Filter Expressions: Metadata Objects](xref:sdsFilterExpressionsMetadata) for information about specifying those respective parameters.